 - Work the phones.
 Talk to friends.
 Read the reviews.
 The truth of the matter is, you’re going to have to do your homework, and you’re going to have to dive into more than one resource.
 Here’s a familiar scenario: You have friends whose contractor did a fabulous job with their post-war open floorplan loft.
 It’s perfect for them in every way, and it might be tempting to ask for a bid and call it a day.
 But...you bought a pre-war classic six with crown moldings and leaded windows that all need to be replaced.
 Your needs are very different, and their contractor may not be the right fit for your renovation.
 Pre-war apartments are very specific, and you need a contractor who specializes in the details and who knows the right vendors.
 We recommend the following combination to land on your candidates to bring in for face to face interviews and bid on your job:

-- Start online: We particularly like Houzz and Yelp for customer reviews but Facebook and Angie’s List are also good places to start.
+- Start online: We particularly like Google and Houzz for customer reviews and they are good places to start.
 Have they worked in your neighborhood?
 Can you message any of the posters for more info?
 Do they have a substantive project portfolio and a beautiful web site?
 Do their clients engage with them on social media?
 You can tell a lot about a contractor from their digital footprint.

-- Check credentials: Do they have a NYC General Contractors License?
+- Check credentials: Do they have a NYC home improvement License?
 Do they have adequate insurance?
 In New York City, general contractors are licensed by the NYC Department of Consumer Affairs, which has an online system where you can check the license.

 - Ask friends and family: Aside from the common pitfall described above, friends and family can be a great resource for recommendations.
 Sometimes, you may be lucky enough to have a family member or close friend who has a contracting firm in another city.
 Since they probably won’t have a vested interest in your project, they can offer unbiased feedback on project bids, budgets and timelines.
 At INTRABUILD, we offer this service to clients who have projects in markets we don’t currently serve.

-- Schedule phone interviews – and then meet in person: Speak with at least four different contracting firms before scheduling in-person meetings.
+- Schedule phone interviews – and then meet in person: Speak with three different contracting firms before scheduling in-person meetings.
 You can tell a lot from a phone interview but not everything.
 It’s important to meet with contractors in person, especially if they do beautiful work that speaks to your design vision.